islamhaqq/SahlTestingFramework/README.md

 * Expectations
 * Mocking

+The heavy usage of macros takes inspiration from Google Test.
+Although the implementation is different, the interface for creating tests and mocking has similaries to gtest and gmock.

 ## Example Usage
 You can take a look at the automation tests under the `/Tests` directory for the most up-to-date self-documentation.
 But here are some test usages if you don't want to do that: